jiashenggu/jiashenggu/README.md

 <br />

-hi, i'm [Jiasheng Gu](https://jiashenggu.github.io/), a master student in Machine Learning and Data Science at University of Southern California.
+Hi, i'm [Jiasheng Gu](https://jiashenggu.github.io/), a Master student in Machine Learning and Data Science at University of Southern California.

-I am interested in natural language processing, machine learning, and artificial intelligence, with a particular interest in text generation, trustworthy AI models, and few-shot NLP.
+I am interested in natural language processing and generation, machine learning, and reliable interconversion between natural language and different forms of data.

 **languages and tools:**